Yasin (RPG): Design

-The Yasin's design was influenced by the RPG-2 and RPG-7, made in Gaza.
+The Yasin's design was influenced by the RPG-2 and RPG-7.
 From the former, it used the rocket launcher tube design and the warhead's external shape and rocket motor which are very simple.
-From the latter, the divergent nozzle at the launcher's rear to deflect recoil generated by launching the rocket with a rocket booster attached to the propelled grenade to extend its range and enhanced warhead.
-In addition, the large cone at the back end is taken from the RPG-7.
+From the latter, it copied the enhanced warhead and the divergent nozzle at the launcher's rear to deflect recoil generated by launching the rocket with a rocket booster attached to the propelled grenade to extend its range.
+The large cone at the back end of the Yasin launcher is thus typical of the RPG-7.